amunzur/DASH/README.md

 trained model.
 Correct order is ensured with the use of `reindex` from `pandas`.
 5. Some minor changes throughout the script so that the ploidy estimates are correctly converted to an integer.
 We first need to convert it to float, and then to an integer.
+6. Instead of supplying the `b_allele_flanking_loh`, now the user just needs to give the path to the `segments.txt` file from Sequenza.
+The whether there is a LOH event or not is computed in the script.
+1 means there is a deletion, 0 means not.
+7. It is no longer needed to give the Polysolver output in a string format separated by `*` and `:`.
+Instead of `hla_types`, the user can give the path to the `winners_hla.txt` file from HLA-Polysolver.
+The alleles are formatted in the script.